 Team members need to have analytical skills that can see beyond specific personalities involved in a given process and be able to visualize how the process itself needs to function.
 The focus of the team should be process improvement, as opposed to personnel issues if the goal is to improve operations.

-Steps to Lean
+Steps to Implementing Lean Operations

 A quick Google search on Lean implementation will return a number of lists outlining the “critical” steps to achieving a Lean organization.
 I’m not going to tell you that there are six, 10 or 38 critical steps to implementing Lean operations.
 However, there are some essential points to include in your Lean operations plan.

-- Enterprise-wide review – This is simply a high-level cataloging of your primary processes.
+This is simply a high-level cataloging of your primary processes.
 Review each process and compare it with an “ideal” or world-class version of that process.
 Categorize each process in terms of its own criticality—its relative need for improvement.
 When you are done, you will have a list of priorities to guide your focus throughout the initial process.

-- Publicize and educate to improve operations – Your team and the general population of the company will want to know what exactly your team is going to accomplish.
+Your team and the general population of the company will want to know what exactly your team is going to accomplish.
 This requires getting your team conversant in Lean vocabulary and acquainted with Lean processes.
 It tells the rest of the company that you are doing things that will make life better for them.

-- Start with the physical organization – Years ago, companies had methods and procedures experts who would design workstations for the processes performed there.
+Years ago, companies had methods and procedures experts who would design workstations for the processes performed there.
 A lot of this was based in ergonomics.
 This is a great place to start looking for waste.
 Wasted movement, wasted effort and wasted space all can be alleviated through the intelligent arrangement of tools on the workstation relative to the person using that station.

-- Product and process – Review processes by examining where and how your product moves through your organization.
+Review processes by examining where and how your product moves through your organization.
 Where are errors likely to occur?
 Where are delays found?
 Where are unnecessary steps being performed?
 This is frequently called Value Stream Mapping.

-- Think in terms of cellular design – Rather than designing long assembly lines, look at how the product is actually built.
+Rather than designing long assembly lines, look at how the product is actually built.
 Frequently pulling together tools and processes into a series of manufacturing cells reduces the waste of unnecessary movement and allows concentrated effort to complete larger portions of the build process more rapidly.

-- Look at traditional Lean tools that improve operations – Consider the notion of mistaking proofing processes, employing simple visual controls such as Kanban to reduce the set-up time, the replenishment process and other resource-constraining processes controlled through human language.
+Consider the notion of mistaking proofing processes, employing simple visual controls such as Kanban to reduce the set-up time, the replenishment process and other resource-constraining processes controlled through human language.
 Kanban signals are far more efficient than calling the warehouse, emailing your supply managers or other error-prone communication methods.

 There are numerous methodologies and philosophies offering systematic approaches to Lean that are worth investigating and considering, including: Total Quality Management and Six Sigma.
 These offer frameworks on which to build your Lean operations program.